Dor-HL/vi-coding-assignment/README.md

 ## Worth mentioning
 __VMA in the commits stands for Vi-Marvel-Assignment.__
-Several things I would do in a real-life application/ if I had more time:
-- Use Aws secrets manager to maintain secrets such as TMBD_API_KEY inseatd of the .env file also adding awsSecretsManagerService to the code to fetch/store secrets.
--

 ### Middlewares added:
-1.actorValidatorMiddleware - validates that the actorName sent in the 1st endpoint is in the provided list within dataForQuestions.js and prevents unnecessary calls when the actor doesnt even exist.
+actorValidatorMiddleware - validates that the actorName sent in the 1st endpoint is in the provided list within dataForQuestions.js and prevents unnecessary calls when the actor doesnt even exist.

-### Data Aggregation and Normalization:
+### Data aggregation and processing:
 For the usage of the APIs requiring finding multiple actors for character as well as multiple character for a single actor, I came across an issue where there was a lack of format in character names within different movies - for example "Tony Stark" and "Tony Stark / Iron man" are the same character.
 To handle that I had to change how I process the data and normalize the  character names.
 I used a few rules: